 I first learned about frittatas around the time my kid was transitioning to table food from mashed fruits and veggies.
 I was using simple quiche recipes but without the crust, and just stumbled upon frittatas later on.
-They were essentially what I was cooking, but actual frittata recipes were just more on point.
+They were essentially what I was cooking, but since I didn’t want the crust/shell of quiches, it made more sense to follow frittata recipes.

-A frittata is basically the Italian version of an omelette, and the ingredients that you add to it can be up to you entirely.
+A frittata is basically the Italian version of an omelette, and the ingredients that you use is entirely up to you.
 I love them.
 They’re cheesy, filling, perfect for any time of the day, ok on their own or with bread or rice, and a great way to eat more veggies.

 Perfect for meeting your vegetable serving quota!

 The lactation expert I consulted for Akira once told me that I should consume up to 5 servings of vegetables a day.
-I thought that was a pretty tall order, but she did say that the small ones like garlic and onions are also counted, but as a whole.
-So if I use an entire bulb of garlic for a recipe, for instance, that already counts as one vegetable serving.
+I thought that was a pretty tall order, but she did say that the small ones like garlic and onions are also counted.

-Dishes that used a lot of vegetables immediately came to mind, like sinigang and nilaga.
-And just like these Filipino dishes, it was more than possible to hit the body’s vegetable serving requirement with frittatas.
+Dishes that use a lot of vegetables immediately came to mind, like sinigang and nilaga.
+And just like these Filipino dishes, it was more than possible to hit the body’s daily vegetable serving requirement with frittatas.

 You can even make this egg based dish completely vegetarian, and it would still taste good.
 At one point I think the ingredients I put together were broccoli, carrots, shiitake mushrooms, bell peppers and leeks.
 I’ve played around with the cheeses too – just like with the veggies sometimes – to save them from spoilage.